-Fulfill our mandate to provide the people of State of Idaho with an ombudsman to assist with ESA issues that may be harming or hindering them.
+Fulfill our mandate to provide the people of the State of Idaho with an ombudsman to assist with ESA issues.

-3. Provide rapid analyses and responses pertaining to ESA policy decisions impacting Idaho's citizens.
+3. Provide rapid analyses and responses pertaining to ESA policy decisions and federal actions impacting Idaho’s citizens.

-Idaho citizenry will feel that their ESA issues and concerns have been heard, and believe that to the greatest extent possible, OSC staff did their best to address and/or remedy them.
+Idaho citizenry will feel that their ESA issues and concerns have been heard, and believe that to the greatest extent possible, OSC staff did their best to address those concerns.